Chuck Mawhinney: Service in the Vietnam War

-After a chaplain declared him "combat fatigued", Mawhinney returned to the United States and served briefly as a marksmanship instructor at Camp Pendleton.
+After a chaplain declared him "combat fatigued", Mawhinney returned to the United States and served briefly as a rifle instructor at Camp Pendleton.

 Civilian life and recognition

-After leaving the Marine Corps in 1970, Mawhinney returned home to Lakeview, Oregon, married, and worked for the U.S. Forest Service until his retirement in the late 1990s.
+After leaving the Marine Corps in 1970, Mawhinney worked for the U.S. Forest Service until his retirement in 1997, married his wife Robin and had three sons with her.
+He and his wife moved to Baker City, Oregon in 1981.

 Mawhinney told no one about his service as a sniper, not even his wife.
 For more than two decades, his accomplishments as a sniper were almost entirely unknown—even Mawhinney himself did not know how his record compared to his peers.

-In 1991, Mawhinney was thrust into the limelight when his exploits were recounted by fellow Marine sniper and author Joseph Ward in his book, Dear Mom: A Sniper's Vietnam.
-In it, Ward credited Mawhinney with 101 confirmed kills.
-This was controversial at the time, as it was generally believed that the 93 confirmed kills by the legendary Carlos Hathcock was more than any other American sniper.
-However, subsequent research showed that U.S. Army sniper Adelbert Waldron actually held the record, with 109 confirmed kills.
-Mawhinney's documented total was found to be 103 confirmed kills, with an additional 216 "probable kills".
-A third Marine Corps sniper, Eric R. England, had 98 confirmed kills.
-Mawhinney was then recognized as the USMC sniper with the most confirmed kills, and the second most of any US service member.
+In 1991, Mawhinney's exploits were recounted by fellow Marine sniper and author Joseph Ward in his book Dear Mom: A Sniper's Vietnam.
+Ward credited Mawhinney with 101 confirmed kills, which was controversial, as it was generally believed that the 93 confirmed kills by Carlos Hathcock was more than any other Marine sniper.
+Mawhinney's documented total was found to be 103 confirmed kills, with an additional 216 probable kills.